phonglo724/active-record-associations-and-migrations/README.md

 ### A Song Belongs to an Artist and A Genre

-Create a file, `app/models/song.rb`.
-Define your `Song` class to inherit from `ActiveRecord::Base`.
+X Create a file, `app/models/song.rb`.
+X Define your `Song` class to inherit from `ActiveRecord::Base`.
 This is very important!
 If we don't inherit from Active Record Base, we won't get our fancy macro methods.

 ```ruby